1Crazymoney/flash-mintable-tokens/README.md

 If your attempt succeeds then you got exactly what the fWETH was worth (1 ETH).
 No problem here.

 ##### Case 1b: Your redeem fails
-Then the transaction (including will revert, and it will be as though you never received the fWETH in the first place.
+Then the transaction will revert, and it will be as though you never received the fWETH in the first place.
 No harm done.
 You are not left "holding a bag".

 #### Case 2: You do not try to redeem the fWETH during the `flashMint`
 If you do not try to redeem the fWETH for ETH during the same `flashMint` transaction, then either: